Periphery countries: 15th century and 16th century

-The world system at this time was much different from the world system of today.
-Several areas were beginning to develop into trading powers but none were able to gain total control.
+The world-system of the 15th and 16th centuries was very different from the world-system of today.
+Several areas were beginning to develop into trading powers, but none were able to gain total control.
 For this reason, a core and periphery developed in each region as opposed to a global scale.
 Cities began to become the "core" with the more agricultural countryside becoming a sort of "periphery".
 The most underdeveloped region that was still involved in trade at the time was Europe.
 It had the weakest core and periphery areas.

 Two examples of periphery countries in the late 15th century and early 16th century are Poland and Latin America.
 At this time, Poland was mainly exporting wheat to other areas of Europe and Poland wanted cheap labor.
 As a result, landlords enslaved rural workers on their estate lands.
 Also, Latin America experienced an enslavement of their natives and imports of slaves from Africa.
 Forced mining labor was placed on the slaves, which enabled Latin America to export cheap goods to Europe.
 Both Poland and Latin America were similar during this time period because the aristocrats of these areas became more wealthy due to their interactions with the world economy.
 These areas of the world were also different from during medieval times in Europe.
 They are different because during the late 15th century and early 16th century, Poland and Latin America were producing goods and exporting them rather than simply consuming their raw goods.

 Interactions

 The relationship that the periphery countries have with the core countries is one that is defined by the exploitation of the periphery countries by the core countries.
 As many countries began to industrialize they looked for cheap goods and products.
 These industrialized "core" countries would then look to the less developed "periphery" countries for cheap goods.
 In most cases it is much easier and inexpensive to get these goods from other countries.
 Core countries realized this and began to use these cheap resources.

-For the core countries to remain at the core, it is necessary that the periphery countries keep producing these cheap goods and remain mostly agricultural.
-The core countries are able to get goods very cheaply from the periphery and then are able to manufacture products and sell them at a relatively high price.
+For the core countries to remain at the core, it is necessary that the periphery countries keep producing these cheap goods and remain mostly agricultural while the core countries are able to get goods very cheaply from the periphery and then are able to manufacture products and sell them at a relatively high price.
 The periphery countries are unable to make any gains because of this relationship and it is therefore impossible for them to ever industrialize.
 It is argued that if these countries are never able to industrialize, they will continue to remain on the periphery.